dhis2/tool-translation-deduplicator/README.md

 # Translation Deduplicator
-App for identifying metadata objects with duplicate translations (one object having multiple translations for the same local and property).
+Tool to identifying and fix metadata objects with duplicate translations (one object having multiple translations for the same local and property).

+> **WARNING**
+> This tool is intended to be used by system administrators to perform specific tasks, it is not intended for end users.
+It is available as a DHIS2 app, but has not been through the same rigorous testing as normal core apps.
+It should be used with care, and always tested in a development environment.

 ## License
-© Copyright
+© Copyright University of Oslo 2024

 ## Getting started